Visiting the library

 Chetham’s Library is located within a 600-year-old building, therefore all visitors must be aware that there will be uneven flooring, cobblestones and occasionally low lighting.
 The Library is across a cobbled yard and via a flight of eighteen steps, with seating provided in all areas of our tours.
 Unfortunately, we have no lift and no disabled toilet facilities.
 Wheelchair users and others unable to manage the stairs can still enjoy full access to the collections as readers, but may be unable to join our regular tours.

 We have no public toilets (the building is shared by Chetham’s School of Music), therefore we advise visitors to be prepared to begin the tour as soon as the guide arrives.
 However, our staff facilities will be available for those who require access for medical reasons.
+The nearest public toilets are located at Victoria Station, and The Arndale Centre.

 Please contact us if you require further details or assistance.